CNN Daybreak: After cancellation

 The timeslot was occupied by a rerun of Anderson Cooper 360, with the 6am hour being replaced by American Morning which expanded.
 The Anderson Cooper 360 rerun was usually replaced with an early live edition of American Morning if there is breaking news.
 It was then replaced by American Morning Wake-Up Call until the cancellation of American Morning.
-Both hours are now occupied by Early Start.
+Both hours are now occupied by CNN This Morning with Kasie Hunt, formerly Early Start.

 In the early 1990s, CNN Daybreak ran as a 3-hour show with two different pairs of anchors.
-Whilst Rick Moore and Molly McCoy presented the 6am and 8am hours, Bob Cain in Atlanta and Norma Quarles in New York hosted the 7am hour.
+While Rick Moore and Molly McCoy presented the 6am and 8am hours, Bob Cain in Atlanta and Norma Quarles in New York hosted the 7am hour.